Gaddang people: Supernatural traditions

-Stories of ghosts, witchcraft, and supernatural monsters (eg: the Giant Snake of Bayombong) are a popular pastime, with the tellers most often relating them as if these were events in which they (or close friends/family) had participated.
+Retelling stories of ghosts, witchcraft, and supernatural monsters (e.g.: the Giant Snake of Bayombong) are a popular pastime, with the tellers most often relating them as if these were events in which they (or close friends/family) had participated.
 Various "superstitions" have been catalogued.

 While assertively Christian, lowland Gaddangs retain strong traditions of impairment and illness with a supernatural cause; some families continue to practice healing traditions which were documented by Father Godfrey Lambrecht, CICM, in Santiago during the 1950s.
 These include the shamanistic practices of the mailan, both mahimunu (who function as augurs and intermediaries), and the maingal ("sacrificers" or community leaders–whom Lambrecht identifies with ancestral head-hunters).
 The spirits that cause such diseases are karangat (cognates of which term are found among the Yogad, the Ibanag karango, and the Ifugao calanget); each being is associated with a physical locality and is considered the "owner" of the land; they are not revenants; they are believed to cause fevers, but not abdominal distress.
 It is believed as well that Caralua na pinatay (ghosts) may cause illness to punish Gaddang who diverge from custom or can visit those facing their impending demise.